Infinite metacyclic subgroups of the mapping class group: Applications

-\begin{prop} Let $\langle F,G\rangle$ be an infinite metacyclic subgroup of $\map(S_g)$. \begin{enumerate}[(i)] \item Let $F$ be a pseudo-Anosov mapping class and $G$ be a periodic mapping class. \begin{enumerate} \item If $\langle F,G\rangle$ is abelian, then $2\leq |G|\leq 2g$.
-The upper bound is realized by a Penner-type pseudo-Anosov $F$ and $2\pi/2g$-rotation $G$ of a $4g$-gon with opposite side pairing.
-The lower bound is realized by a Penner-type pseudo-Anosov $F$ and a hypereliiptic involution $G$. \item If $\langle F,G\rangle$ is non-abelian then $2\leq |G|\leq 4g$.
-The upper bound is realized by a Penner-type pseudo-Anosov $F$ and the $2\pi/4g$-rotation $G$ of a $4g$-gon with opposite side pairing.
-The lower bound is realized by a Penner-type pseudo-Anosov $F$ and an involution $G$. \end{enumerate} \item Let $F$ be an reducible mapping class of infinite order and $G$ be a periodic mapping class. \begin{enumerate} \item If $\langle F,G\rangle$ is abelian, then $2\leq |G|\leq 2g+2$.
-The upper bound is realized by a Dehn twist $F$ and a reducible periodic $G$.
-The lower bound is realized by a multitwist $F$ and the $\pi$-rotation $G$ of a $4g$-gon with opposite side pairing. \item If $\langle F,G\rangle$ is non-abelian then $2\leq |G|\leq 2g$.
-The upper bound is realized by a multitwist $F$ and the $2\pi/2g$-rotation $G$ of a $4g$-gon with opposite side pairing.
-The lower bound is realized by a root $F$ of a bounding pair map and an involution $G$. \end{enumerate} \item If $F$ is periodic and $\langle F,G\rangle$ is non-abelian, then $3\leq |F|\leq 2g+2$.
-The lower and upper bounds are realized by a pseudo-periodic mapping class $G$ of degree $2$. \end{enumerate} \end{prop} \begin{proof} \begin{enumerate}[(i)] \item Suppose that $\langle F,G\rangle$ is non-abelian.
-Corollary \ref{cor:polygon} shows that an order $4g$ periodic mapping class can form a non-abelian metacyclic subgroup with $F$.
+\begin{proof} \begin{enumerate}[(i)] \item Suppose that $\langle F,G\rangle$ is non-abelian.
+Example \ref{cor:polygon} shows that an order $4g$ periodic mapping class can form a non-abelian metacyclic subgroup with $F$.
 Since it is known that $|G| \leq 4g+2$~\cite{harvey} and there is no periodic mapping class of order $4g+1$ (Lemma \ref{lem:4g+1}), it suffices to show that $|G| \neq 4g+2$.
-If $|G| = 4g+2$, then by Lemma \ref{lem:reducible_bound}, we have that $G^2$ is irreducible.
-Furthermore, from Theorem \ref{thm:gilman}, it follows $\Orb_{G^2} \approx S_{0,3}$.
-As $G^2$ commutes with $F$, by Lemma \ref{lem:ind_auto}, $F$ induces an infinite order mapping class in the finite group $\map(S_{0,3})$, which is impossible.
+If $|G| = 4g+2$, then by Lemma \ref{lem:reducible_bound}, $G^2$ is irreducible.
+Furthermore, from Theorem \ref{thm:gilman}, it follows that $\Orb_{G^2} \approx S_{0,3}$.
+Since $G^2$ commutes with $F$, by Lemma \ref{lem:ind_auto}, $F$ induces an infinite order mapping class in the finite group $\map(S_{0,3})$, which is impossible.
 Thus, it follows that $|G| \leq 4g$.